 All of this activity must be coordinated.
 You need a news staff to write, produce, and distribute your news program.
 Your news show should have a regular time slot, format, and an editor or anchor for your program.
 Perhaps featured stories regarding training events, Kaizen of the month, and progress on major changes or improvement objectives.
 Be creative.
 Produce videos, a newsletter, a change wall, or skits for the changes.

+Start a news show to communicate your changes.
 How much do you budget for your news program?
 Major software changes get money for new software and software customization.
 Typically less time and money is spent on communicating the changes.
 This may be due to the lack of any formal communications program.
-Start a news show.

 Let’s look at each one and see how they are used to produce change.
 First there is Dissatisfaction.
 Did you ever see something and think “that’s not right, somebody has to change that?”
 Sometimes we call this a problem or pain.